cnnrznn/cnnrznn.github.io/_drafts/partial-synchrony.md

 We also make assumptions about how the network delivers messages.
 On one end of the spectrum, we could assume a *synchronous* network.
-That is that all messages are received within some fixed and known upper-bound $\Delta$ from when they were sent.
+That is that all messages are received within some fixed and known upper-bound $\Delta$ from when they are sent.
 On the other end is the *asynchronous* network.
 An asynchronous network may impose arbitrary delays on messages.
 In other words, $\Delta$ is neither fixed nor known.

+As well, determining the synchrony of the network will help one choose an algorithm to solve the problem.
+Solutions for problems with synchronous networks typically involve performing computation in fixed size (in time) rounds.
+Solutions to problems in asynchronous networks, on the other hand, can only make progress as messages are received and cannot operate in rounds.

+The rest of the article is organized as follows.
+First, I will give an overview of a hybrid network model, partial synchrony, and motivate its existence.
+Then, I will give examples of systems that are designed for partial synchrony.
+Finally, I will conclude.

+## Partial Synchrony
+## Examples
+## Conclusion